Information Loss in Generalized Symmetry Breaking

 We illustrate the general construction through a variety of examples, including abelian $\mathbb{Z}_N$ models, the toric code, and Rep$(S_3)$.
 In each case, the formalism reproduces the expected condensed phases, while providing closed–form entropic expressions and saturation of the universal bound in special regimes.
 We also clarified how dualities correspond to equivalent condensations at the categorical level, showing that our formalism is compatible with known equivalence relations in topological order.

-Our results open several directions for future work.
-On the mathematical side, it would be interesting to extend the present finite–dimensional analysis to type II/III settings, where modular theory plays a central role.
-On the physics side, the relative entropy order parameter could be tested in lattice realizations of topological phases, or connected to symmetry topological field theory (SymTFT) invariants.
-Finally, the interplay between condensation, anomalies, and entropic quantities deserves further exploration.
+{We emphasize that {the finite-dimensional abelian algebras $\cA$ and $\cT$ used throughout are the charge-sector truncation of the genuine subfactor that the condensation defines on the local algebras of the 2D system.
+The invariant we compute, is the Watatani index of the associated conditional expectation.
+Carrying out the full type II$_1$/III treatment on the local (cone) algebras of an explicit lattice model, in the spirit of \cite{Naaijkens:2018, Fiedler:2016}, is the natural next step and would promote the lattice channel of Section~\ref{sec:toric} to a genuine subfactor conditional expectation.}}

-In summary, the combination of subfactor theory, Frobenius algebras, and quantum information tools provides a powerful and versatile language for understanding generalized symmetry breaking and anyon condensation, yielding both conceptual insights and concrete computational tools.
+In summary, the combination of {an algebraic approach to anyon condensation} and quantum information tools provides a powerful and versatile language for understanding {generalized symmetry reduction}, yielding both conceptual insights and concrete computational tools.